omareldeeb/tum-moodle-downloader/Readme.md

     _You may also manually add your password to the `config.json`, if you don't want to type it every time you run the script.
     This is discouraged though as your password will be stored in **plain text**!_
-    * Use `python` instead of `python3` on Windows.
+    * Use `python` or `py` instead of `python3` on Windows.

 Configuration
 ---
 You can configure from which courses which files should be downloaded and where they should be stored by editing the file `download_config.json` in the `src` directory.
+Additionally you can specify what should happen, if the file which is to be downloaded already exists at the specified destination path.
-How this works shall be explained via the following example:
+How the configuration works shall be explained via the following example:
 * Example contents of `download_config.json`:
 ```json
 [